Wason1/PPD-DATA/README.md

 # PPD-DATA
-python script to organise PPD data
+python script to organise PPD data from EDVAL events